Friday, 29 April 2011

 When the BBC’s Third Programme started in 1946 it had its own continuity announcing team consisting of Alvar Lidell, Patrick Butler (who made the opening announcement), Christopher Pemberton, Marjorie Anderson (later of Woman’s Hour renown) and, on a part-time basis Denys Drower.
 By the early 1950s Alvar and Marjorie had left and joining the team were Richard Baker (later of BBC TV news fame), Tom Crowe and Peter Fettes.

-From around the mid 50s to early 70s announcers potentially worked across all the networks.
-From 1972 Radio 3 had its own Presentation team led by Cormac Rigby.
+From the mid 50s to early 70s announcers potentially worked across all the networks.
+In 1972 Radio 3 had its own Presentation team led by Cormac Rigby.
 The post of Presentation Editor was later held by Piers Burton-Page and Donald Macleod.

 In 1995 the then Controller of Radio 3 Nicholas Kenyon had ambitions to shake-up the network, partly driven by the imminent arrival of Classic FM.
 That shake-up included the announcing team who were told that “not all of their services will be required in the future”.
 Three of the team stayed as ‘presenter-producers: Piers Burton-Page, Chris de Souza and Andrew Lyle; three remained as announcers: Penny Gore, Paul Guinery and Susan Sharpe; but three long-serving members were made redundant: Peter Barker, Tony Scotland and Malcolm Ruthven.
 This move signalled the end of the separate announcer role as the remaining announcers eventually became programme presenters and/or producers.